‘But your laughter won’t let me go...’

 “Hey everybody...come in.
 Sit down!”

-I grabbed glassed and started pouring whiskey shots and handing them around.
+I grabbed glasses and started pouring whiskey shots and handing them around.

 They were gonna need some liquid courage to ease them through the shock.